 On August 4, 2010, the Board of Supervisors approved Zoning Ordinance Amendments to establish a Tiered Winery Ordinance.
 A primary component of the ordinance was the creation of a Boutique Winery tier, which allowed for tasting rooms in conjunction with ongoing agricultural vineyard operations.

 Since its adoption, a number of issues have arisen that affect the adequate implementation of the ordinance.
-Planning & Development Services (PDS) has prepared the attached draft amendments to the Tiered Winery Ordinance as part of a larger Zoning Ordinance Cleanup project in an effort to clarify the intent of the ordinance and to resolve discrepancies with existing ordinance language.
+Planning & Development Services (PDS) is working on draft amendments to the Tiered Winery Ordinance in an effort to clarify the intent of the ordinance and to resolve discrepancies with existing ordinance language.

-On August 4, 2010 the Board of Supervisors adopted the Tiered Winery Ordinance an amendment to better regulate winery operations in the County of San Diego with a tiered system of permitting depending on the amount of wine produced/size of the operation.
+On August 4, 2010 the Board of Supervisors adopted the Tiered Winery Ordinance an amendment to better regulate winery operations in the County with a tiered system of permitting depending on the amount of wine produced/size of the operation.

 Planning Commission: April 25, 2010 and June 25, 2010